 To many people, the former student prison is usually the most memorable place.
-The place served as a 24-hour incarceration center for students found misbehaving within the university.
-The incarcerations are evident today through the many graffiti the students left during their time there.
+The prison served as an incarceration center for students found misbehaving within the university, with stays lasting from two days up to four weeks.

 5. German Apothecary Museum